Yuji Yasuraoka

 Yuji Yasuraoka (安良岡裕二 Yasuraoka Yuji) (born January 28, 1971) is a retired Japanese professional wrestler.
-He is best known for his work in Wrestle Association R, where he became a one-time International Junior Heavyweight Champion and a four-time International Junior Heavyweight Tag Team Champion.
+He is best known for his work in Wrestle Association R, where he became a one-time Tenryu Project International Junior Heavyweight Champion and a four-time Tenryu Project International Junior Heavyweight Tag Team Champion.

 Professional wrestling career

 Super World of Sports (1992)

 Yasuraoka was trained for a professional wrestling career by Genichiro Tenryu and made his professional wrestling debut for Tenryu's promotion Super World of Sports (SWS) on January 4, 1992, by competing against Toshiyuki Nakahara in a losing effort.
 Yasuraoka picked up his first win of his career against Tetsuya Yamanaka on June 18.
 Yasuraoka competed in several matches in SWS until the promotion closed down a few months later on June 19.

 Wrestling and Romance / Wrestle Association R

 Early years (1992–1995)

 Yasuraoka was soon hired by Tenryu for his new promotion Wrestling and Romance (WAR), which was a successor to SWS.
 He competed in WAR's debut show on July 14, 1992, against Nobukazu Hirai in a losing effort.
 He wrestled Koji Inomata in several matches during the early days of WAR including a win against Inomata at a WAR/WWF interpromotional event on September 15.
 Yasuraoka mainly wrestled as a junior heavyweight and lost the majority of the early matches of his career.
 He also made a few appearances for New Japan Pro-Wrestling during this time as a partnership between NJPW and WAR.
 At the promotion's 1st Anniversary of Revolution, Yasuraoka teamed with Nobukazu Hirai in a loss to Black Cat and Osamu Nishimura.

 At Revolution, Yasuraoka teamed with Nobukazu Hirai to defeat Tatsuhito Takaiwa and Yuji Nagata.
 At Live War Rise, Yasuraoka teamed with Último Dragón to defeat the team of Arashi and Yaiba.
 He lost a match to Masanobu Kurisu at 2nd Anniversary of Revolution.
 On August 28, 1994, Yasuraoka received his first title shot against Último Dragón for the UWA World Middleweight Championship, where he failed to capture the title.
 He then suffered a loss against Masanobu Kurisu at Mega Power.
 On March 26, 1995, Yasuraoka entered a tournament to crown the inaugural International Junior Heavyweight Champion, where he lost to Gedo in the quarter-final round.
 At Battle Angel, Yasuraoka teamed with Último Dragón to defeat Masao Orihara and Ultimate Dragon.
 At 3rd Anniversary Show, Yasuraoka teamed with Hiroshi Itakura and Osamu Tachihikari to defeat Fukumen Taro, Kamikaze and Masayoshi Motegi in a six-man tag team match.